 Policy implementation is public administration in action.
-Implementation occurs after government decides to do something and before the final impact of that decision is felt in the real world.
-Implementation is thus a major step in the policy process, and it shapes policy outcomes.
+Implementation occurs after government decides to act on an issue and before the final impact of that decision is felt in the real world.
+Implementation is thus a major step in the policy process that shapes policy outputs and outcomes.
 Importantly, public administrators are central actors in the implementation process.